KGoodz93/pi-network-test/README.md

 192.168.1.97 (snowmoon)
 192.168.1.238 (wolfmoon)

+If the ping response is OK, this will return the following:

 ![image](https://user-images.githubusercontent.com/82043281/155323330-9ac0868b-343f-4546-99da-b71e33032722.png)

-If the ping response is ok, this will return the following:

-Connection established to: 8.8.8.8 (Google Public DNS) Connection established to: 192.168.1.97 (snowmoon) Connection established to: 192.168.1.238 (wolfmoon)

-However, if there is an issue, this will return the following:
+However, if there is any connection issues, this will return the following message:

-Unable to connect to: 8.8.8.8 (Google Public DNS).
-Please check the connection and try again.
-Unable to connect to: 192.168.1.97 (snowmoon).
-Please check the connection and try again.
+Unable to connect to: 192.168.1.97 (snowmoon) Please check the connection and try again.
-Unable to connect to: 192.168.1.238 (wolfmoon).
-Please check the connection and try again.